Logo

 Frequently Asked Questions

-Yes - for most UK homeowners, a residential heat pump water heater is one of the most cost-effective renewable energy upgrades available.
-With the Boiler Upgrade Scheme grant of up to £7,500 offsetting the installation cost, and annual energy savings of £350 to £800 depending on your current system, many Sailax customers achieve full payback within 3 years.
-The system then operates at net gain for its remaining 15–20 year lifespan.
-Rising gas prices and the UK's long-term gas phase-out roadmap mean the financial advantage of switching is likely to increase over time.
+Yes - for UK homeowners, a residential heat pump water heater can be a renewable energy upgrade worth considering.
+With the Boiler Upgrade Scheme grant of up to £7,500 offsetting the installation cost, the overall financial outcome depends on your current system, energy tariffs, hot water usage, and installation costs.
+Rising gas prices and the UK's long-term gas phase-out roadmap mean the financial advantage of switching may increase over time.

-Typical annual savings for a UK household switching from gas central heating to a Sailax heat pump hot water system range from £350 to £800 per year.
-The exact figure depends on your current energy tariff, hot water usage, household size, and whether you use time-of-use electricity pricing.
+The potential savings for a UK household switching from gas central heating to a Sailax Global Technologies Ltd hot water system depend on your current energy tariff, hot water usage, household size, and whether you use time-of-use electricity pricing.
 Sailax provides a personalised savings estimate as part of your free home survey - based on your actual current bills, not industry averages.

-For households of 1 to 7 people, the Sailax Ecogen290 (300 litres) covers the full range of residential demand.
+For households of 1 to 7 people, the Sailax Ecogen290 heat pump covers the full range of residential demand when paired with a correctly sized hot-water cylinder.
 As a rule of thumb, allow 40–50 litres of hot water capacity per person per day.
 Your Sailax engineer will confirm the correct sizing during your free home survey, taking into account peak simultaneous demand and your property's hot water draw profile.

 Yes.
 The Ecogen290 is designed as a direct replacement for gas combination boilers, oil boilers, electric immersion heaters, and LPG systems.
 The installation requires a connection to your cold water mains supply and adequate space in a utility room, garage, or outbuilding (minimum 10m3 of free air volume around the unit for efficient operation).
 Your Sailax engineer will assess suitability during the survey and flag any preparatory work required, such as upgrading pipework or improving ventilation.

 The vast majority of UK homes are suitable.
-The main requirements are adequate space for the unit (the Ecogen290 is 1,850mm tall and 600mm in diameter) and sufficient air volume around it for the heat pump to operate typically a utility room or garage of at least 10m3.
+The Ecogenica Outback 5kW heat-pump unit measures 1045 x 400 x 805 mm.
+The hot-water cylinder is a separate item.
+Our assessor will check the available space and confirm the correct cylinder size and whether the property is suitable. for the heat pump to operate typically a utility room or garage of at least 10m3.
 Flats with no access to external or utility spaces may require an alternative configuration.
-Properties in Scotland and northern England are fully supported - the Ecogen290 operates efficiently in ambient temperatures as low as -5°C, which covers typical UK winter lows.
+Properties in Scotland and northern England are fully supported - the Ecogen290 operates efficiently in ambient temperatures as low as -15°C, which covers typical UK winter lows.

 Your Upgrade Starts Here!